ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Experiments

-We place a high value on interpretability in our model and have chosen to use a naturally interpretable linear model for text classification.
-The weights of the learnable parameters $\mathbf{W}$ in the linear model correspond to the importance of each word in determining the label, providing a straightforward explanation of the model's decision-making process.
-To demonstrate the interpretability of our approach, we selected three samples from the R8 and R52 datasets for sample analysis.
+In this section, we evaluate the interpretability of our proposed model.
+Since we use a naturally interpretable linear model for text classification, the weights of $\mathbf{W}$ in the linear model correspond to the importance of each word in determining the label, providing a straightforward explanation of the model's decision-making process.
+To quantitatively demonstrate the interpretability of our approach, we compare fidelity as interpretability metrics: $ Fid_{m} =\frac{1}{N} \sum_{i=1}^{N}\left(\mathbbm{1}\left(\hat{\mathbf{y}}_{i}=\mathbf{y}_{i}\right)-\mathbbm{1}\left(\hat{\mathbf{y}}_{i}^{m}=\mathbf{y}_{i}\right)\right) \times 100\%, $ where $\hat{\mathbf{y}}_{i}^{m}$ denotes the prediction with $m$ percent features are masked.
+In Table~\ref{fid}, we present the fidelity scores with 0.1\% and 1\% of the features masked.
+We compare two masking strategies: Rand mask (features are randomly masked), and Top mask (masking is applied to the most important features).
+We can observe that masking features with high explanation values have higher fidelity scores, which empirically indicates our interpretation is accurate.

+To qualitatively demonstrate the interpretability of our approach, we selected three samples from the R8 and R52 datasets for sample analysis.
 The results of this analysis are presented in Table~\ref{tb3}, which shows the original text, the refined text, and the extracted knowledge graph.
-We have highlighted the words that were most important for text classification in red, and the next four most important words in blue.
+We have highlighted the words that are most important for text classification in red, and the next four most important words in blue.
 Upon reviewing the results of our model, it is evident that our approach is capable of accurately identifying the words that are most critical in determining the label.
-This level of interpretability allows users to better understand the decision-making process of the model and the factors that contribute to its predictions.
-As such, our approach may be particularly useful in settings where the model's decision-making process needs to be understood by non-experts, such as in legal or medical applications.